felixdrp/ollama-js-tutorial/RAG.md

 Key points:

 + Enhancing the accuracy and reliability of generative AI models with facts fetched from external sources.
-Equivalent to have a library at the disposition of the LLM
+Equivalent to have a library at the disposition of the LLM.
 + Deeper dive into a current or more specific topic.
 For example last news or studies.
 + Faster and more economic than LLM model fine-tunning.
 + It allows users to link to private knowledge sources, such as emails, notes, or articles, to improve responses while keeping data secure and private.